 Award Winning Water Science

-SimpleWater, the company behind Tap Score and SimpleLab, has been cited by leading industry publications and awarded research grants by the EPA.
+SimpleLab (formerly SimpleWater, Inc.), the company behind Tap Score, has been cited by leading industry publications and awarded research grants by the EPA.
 We applied this expertise to create a next-generation home water testing service that goes beyond what regular laboratories or testing kits can provide.

 Tap Score is the only home water testing service to apply toxicological and epidemiological research to your water's contaminant profile in order to give you a full picture of how your drinking water affects your health.